-After a year in Paris, he returned to Harvard to pursue a doctorate in philosophy, but returned to Europe and settled in England in 1914.
+Thomas Stearns Eliot was born in St. Louis on September 26, 1888 and lived there during the first eighteen years of his life.
+He attended Harvard University, where he earned a bachelor’s degree in three years and contributed several poems to the Harvard Advocate.
+From 1910–11, he studied at the Sorbonne, then returned to Harvard to pursue a doctorate in philosophy.
+After graduating, he moved back to Europe and settled in England in 1914.
 The following year, he married Vivienne Haigh-Wood and began working in London, first as a teacher, and later for Lloyd’s Bank.

 It was in London that Eliot came under the influence of his contemporary Ezra Pound, who recognized his poetic genius at once, and assisted in the publication of his work in a number of magazines, most notably “The Love Song of J. Alfred Prufrock,” which appeared in Poetry magazine in 1915.
 Eliot’s first book of poems, Prufrock and Other Observations, was published in London 1917 by The Egoist, and immediately established him as a leading poet of the avant-garde.
 With the publication of The Waste Land in 1922, now considered by many to be the single most influential poetic work of the twentieth century, Eliot’s reputation began to grow to nearly mythic proportions.
 By 1930, and for the next thirty years, he was the most dominant figure in poetry and literary criticism in the English-speaking world.